Joint Strike Missile: Canceled variants

-Kongsberg were studying methods to deploy the JSM from Norway's submarines, and found shaping the missile to fit into the F-35's confined bomb-bay also enabled it to fit in the Mark 41 Vertical Launching System.
+VL-JSM: Kongsberg were studying methods to deploy the JSM from Norway's submarines, and found shaping the missile to fit into the F-35's confined bomb-bay also enabled it to fit in the Mark 41 Vertical Launching System.
 A VL-JSM could also compete with the Lockheed LRASM for the U.S. Navy's OASuW Increment 2 for a ship-launched anti-ship missile.
+On 15 July 2014, Kongsberg and Raytheon announced that they had formed a teaming agreement to offer the JSM to the United States Navy for their Offensive Anti-Surface Warfare (OASuW) requirement; a teaming agreement is an interim agreement between partners which commits them to their roles during the development and marketing stage of a project.
+It would generally be transformed into a formal sub-contracting agreement once an order for delivery has been placed.
+Raytheon would produce JSMs for the American market.
+Ultimately the program, then known as Hypersonic Air Launched Offensive Anti-Surface, was cancelled during 2024.